 Beacon Hospital Hotline

-Pancreatic cancer is a relatively rare cancer.
-According to the Malaysian Cancer Registry’s latest report for 2007-2011, only 1.77% of the reported 103,507 new cancer cases is pancreatic cancer.
+Pancreatic cancer is an aggressive type of cancer.
+According to the Malaysian Cancer Registry’s latest report for 2007-2011, 1.77% of the reported 103,507 new cancer cases are pancreatic cancer.

-This malignant cancer arises in the pancreas – an organ that has two functions (1) releases enzymes that aids digestion and (2) produces hormones that regulates blood sugar levels.
+This malignant cancer arises in the pancreas – an organ that has two functions:

-Symptoms of pancreatic cancer vary depending on the type of disease and can be quite vague as the symptoms come and go.
-Common symptoms include,
+Symptoms of pancreatic cancer vary depending on the type of disease and can be quite vague as the symptoms tend to be persistent.
+Common symptoms include:

 - Abdominal pain that radiates to the back pain